 Some of my current projects;

-- Island of Misfit Noise is an ongoing multimedia project, begun in 1998 as a musical group, with a constantly rotating membership.
-It has since expanded into no-budget filmmaking and a series of comics books.
+Island of Misfit Noise is an ongoing multimedia project, begun in 1998 as a musical group, with a constantly rotating membership.
+It has since expanded into no-budget film-making, music videos, and a series of comics.
 I will continue to add material to this as I go along, with additional collaborators.
-There are no permanent group members and rare live performances have varying line-ups.
+There are no other permanent group members.
+Live performances are very unlikely.

-- Theee Urban SpaceCat (Cassette-Zine) is a publication of my artwork, ramblings, stories, correspondences, miscellaneous found objects, music, commentary, and anything else packaged with a cassette tape or compact disc of my recordings… whatever they may be.
+Theee Urban SpaceCat (Cassette-Zine) is a publication of my artwork, ramblings, stories, correspondences, miscellaneous found objects, music, commentary, and anything else packaged with a cassette tape or compact disc of my recordings… whatever they may be.
 It is an outlet for all of my artistic endeavors, combined into one package, modeled after decades of correspondence with my friends.
 I wish to publish an issue every three or four months.
-But, the lack of adequate funding has rendered publication more sporadic than originally intended, though.
+The lack of adequate funding has rendered publication more sporadic than originally intended, though.
 I’m posting digital versions online until I can get enough cash together for printing physical copies.
 So, they will be available, eventually.
 But, I have no idea when.

 Mike Damn Nobody is my experimental noise project; incorporating tape loops, circuit-bending, custom instruments, and anything else available to make a racket with.
 Live events have a more chaotic theatrical presentation than my other projects.
 Recordings are available on RecycleTapes (homemade cassettes, from re-purposed materials) and digital download formats.

 MykNobody is an alternate spelling sometimes used when I’m painting or making other art, just because.